 China is undergoing a rapid urbanization process, and zoning requirements and other governmental mandates with respect to urban planning of a particular area may change from time to time.
 When there is a change in zoning requirements or other governmental mandates with respect to the areas where our data centers are located, the affected data centers may need to be demolished and removed.
 As a result, we may have to relocate our data centers to other locations.
-We have not experienced such demolition and relocation in the past, but we cannot assure you that we will not experience demolitions or interruptions of our data center operations due to zoning or other local regulations.
-Any such demolition and relocation could cause us to lose primary locations for our data centers and we may not be able to achieve comparable operation results following the relocations.
+We have not experienced such demolition and relocation in the past, but we cannot assure you that we will not experience demolitions or interruptions of our data centers and we may not be able to achieve comparable operation results following the relocations.
 While we may be reimbursed for such demolition and relocation, we cannot assure you that the reimbursement, as determined by the relevant government authorities, will be sufficient to cover our direct and indirect losses.
 Accordingly, our business, results of operations and financial condition may be materially and adversely affected.